lintian0616/bica/README.md

 BICA (bone-in-culture array)
 ============

-This repository contains custom codes used for BICA paper, which has been accepted by **Nature Communications**.
+This repository contains custom codes used for BICA paper, which has been published in [**Nature Communications**](https://www.nature.com/articles/ncomms15045).

 * **SupplementaryCode1.sh**: bash code for reference index building, and read alignment and quantification.
 * **boneRefSamples folder**